RootCellar/linux-machine-setup/README.md

 If you want a ramdisk:

-5. Modify the ramdisk mount line in `ramdiskfstab` and copy the line into the file `/etc/fstab`
+5. Modify the size in the ramdisk mount line in `ramdiskfstab` and copy the line into the file `/etc/fstab`
 6. Run `mount -a`